barakbbn/WpfMart/README.md

 <ComboBox Tag="1" />
 ```

 The `CastExtension` is used by specifying its target type either thru constructor or its ToType property.
 > Whenever possible use the more speccific cast markups such as
-> `BoolExtension`, `IntExtension`, `DoubleExtension`, etc,
+> `BoolExtension`, `IntExtension`, `DoubleExtension`, etc.
 > instead of the general purpose `CastExtension`

 ### examples: